Pampanga: Boat culture

 There have been proposals to revitalize the karakoa shipbuilding tradition of the Kapampangan people in recent years.
 The karakoa was the warship of the Kapampangan from the classical eras (before 15th century) up to the 16th century.
 The production of the karakoa and its usage were stopped by the Spanish colonialists to establish the galleon ship-making tradition instead, as a sign of Spanish dominance over the Kapampangan.

 Wildlife

-Pampanga's geography has made the province an important rallying point for biodiversity conservation, particularly in the case of the Candaba Wetlands which provides critical habitat for migratory bird species which visit the Philippines from sites further north in Asia.
-Migratory birds frequently seen in the swamp include the Shrenck’s Bittern, the Great Bittern, the Eurasian Spoonbill, the Purple Swamp Hen, the Chinese Pond Heron and the Black-Crowned Heron.
+Pampanga's geography has made the province an important rallying point for biodiversity conservation, particularly in the case of the Candaba Wetlands, which provides critical habitat for migratory bird species which visit the Philippines from sites further north in Asia.
+Migratory birds frequently seen in the swamp include the Shrenck's bittern, the great bittern, the Eurasian spoonbill, the purple swamp wen, the Chinese pond heron and the black-crowned heron.

 Infrastructure

 Telecommunication

 Telephone services are provided by PLDT, Digitel, Converge Telecom, Datelcom, the Evangelista Telephone Company, and the Pampanga Telecom Company in the town of Macabebe.
 The province has 24 public telegraph offices distributed among its towns while the facilities of PT&T and RCPI were set up to serve the business centers in Angeles, San Fernando City and Guagua.

 Several Internet Service provider are available.
 These include the Angeles Computer Network Specialist, Information Resources Network System, Inc., Mosaic communications Inc., Net Asia Angeles, Phil World On Line and Comclark Network and Technology Corp.

 United Parcel Service (UPS) and Federal Express (FedEx) provide international courier services.
 Their hubs are in the Clark Freeport Zone.
 They are complemented by four local couriers operating as the communication and baggage of the province.
 There are three postal district offices and 35 post office stations distributed in the 20 municipalities and two cities of the province.